apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getDatePattern.md

 Windows Phone 8 Quirks
 --------------

-- `formatLength` option supports only short and full values.
+- The `formatLength` supports only `short` and `full` values.
-- `pattern` property for `date and time` pattern returns only full datetime format.
+- The `pattern` for `date and time` pattern returns only full datetime format.
-- `timezone` property returns full time zone name
+- The `timezone` returns the full time zone name.
-- `dst_offset` returned property is not supported and always returns zero.
+- The `dst_offset` property is not supported, and always returns zero.